Vanilagy/webm-muxer/README.md

     `chunked: true` in the options, data created by the muxer will first be accumulated and only written out once it has reached sufficient size (~16 MB).
 This is useful for reducing the total amount of writes, at the cost of latency.

-    Note that this target is **not** intended for *live-streaming*, i.e. playback before muxing has finished.
+    If you want to use this target for *live-streaming*, make sure to also set `streaming: true` in the muxer options.
+    This will ensure that data is written monotonically and already-written data is never "patched" - necessary for live-streaming, but not recommended for muxing files for later viewing.

     ```js
     import { Muxer, StreamTarget } from 'webm-muxer';